Last updated 24/08/18

 We are registered with the Information Commissioner’s Office (ICO) for the purpose of processing personal data.

 We will process your personal data in accordance with the ICO regulations.

-For any questions regarding the way we process personal data, our Data Protection Officer can be contacted via email@example.com at North Somerset Inspire Limited.
+For any questions regarding the way we process personal data please contact our Data Protection Officer: email@example.com at North Somerset Inspire Limited.